 It is certainly possible3, but one of the things that all pools should support is allowing each user to select their individual voting preferences.
 That way, whenever their ticket comes up and the pool votes on their behalf, it will vote according to their preferences.

-5. Are vote bits set when you purchase a stake or when you actually are called to vote?
-Does this change when in a proof-of-stake pool?¶
+5. Are the vote bits set when you purchase a ticket or when your ticket is called to vote?
+Does this change when in a stakepool?¶

 6. What safeguards are in place to stop pool owners disappearing with the funds in the pool?¶